 Cover ideas and tools to understand the local and global economic forces, including governmental regulations, international relations, global consumers, global production and international business

-Discuss the impact of economic policies on managerial decision-making, by providing an understanding of fiscal policy, and local and global economic issues affecting business
+Discuss the impact of economic policies on managerial decision-making, by providing an understanding of fiscal policy, monetary policy, and local and global economic issues affecting business

 The course emphasizes strategic managerial decision-making.
 It does not focus on macroeconomic and monetary policies, statistics, mathematical models or predictive analysis

-Develop the core managerial economics skills and competencies.
-The core competencies include economics knowledge, planning, control, problem-solving and communication.
+Develop the core managerial economics skills and competencies, including economics knowledge for business planning, control, problem-solving, and communication.